-Cycling: Ice-cool Froome on brink of fourth Tour triumph
+Ice-cool Froome on brink of fourth Tour de France triumph

 "I think it was normal with a Frenchman in second place behind me on the start line, racing in Marseille and finishing in a football stadium.
 Certainly I have no complaints."

-While Froome won at least a stage in 2013, 2015 and 2016, he has been unable to raise his arms in celebrations this year as he has not won a single race in 2017.
+While Froome won at least a stage in 2013, 2015 and 2016, he has not raised his arms in celebration this year in a very tight race and has not won a single race this season.

 "It's a three-week race and we rode it as such," he said.

-"This year was harder than the previous years.
-That's something I would not have imagined it was possible."

-The 32-year-old Froome is now expected to become the first rider to win three Tours in a row since Indurain was unbeatable between 1991-95.
+Froome, 32, goes on the record as the first person to win three Tours in a row since Indurain who was unbeatable between 1991-95.

 American Lance Armstrong won seven Tour titles from 1999-2005 but was later stripped of them for doping.